Babies are a money-making machine for retailers. Hence the invention of the baby registry.

 2. Pack N Play with extra sheets

+For our last baby, we got a Pack and Play with the bassinet conversion, and we used ours until baby was nearly two years old.
 These are sturdy, and can go everywhere, perfect for travel.
 We started with the baby in our room, then later moved baby in with older siblings.
-You’ll want lots of crib sheets—diaper blowouts and spit up happen.
-Plan for them.

-3. Diapers and wipes (or cloth equivalent)
+3. Diapers and wipes (or cloth equivalent); wipes warmer

 I’m not going to get into the cloth vs. disposable debate here, because in my opinion you should do whatever works for you and your family.
 Raising kids is hard enough without getting into debates on things like diapers.

-4. Bottles (for breastmilk or for formula)
+4. Bottles (for breast milk or for formula)

 Get whatever kind is easy to clean and not too expensive.
 You will use a lot of these.
 Quite often you can’t reuse bottles with the next baby because the rubber nipples degrade over time, so keep that in mind when you buy.